ThelianTech-Studios/CalradiaForge/docs/refactor/logging_policy.md

 - Do not move call-site migration into Phase 2.
 - Do not make Core depend on WPF logging APIs.
 - Do not allow future Nexus auth logs to bypass redaction.
+- Do not remove required logging, redaction, or diagnostics solely to improve benchmark results.
+- Do not present disabled-level, sink, or enrichment savings as measured without comparable evidence.
+- Do not remove or bypass the formatter/redactor for performance without separate owner approval and caller-safety evidence.

 ## Future Documentation Cross-References